 Dancing: This is a fun way to stay fit.
-And since young children love to move to music, a good way to set a routine that you might want to continue later when #baby can join you.
+And since young children love to move to music, a good way to set a routine that you might want to continue later when Your Baby can join you.
 Avoid big jumps, spins, or other unsafe movements.

 Yoga or stretching: Yoga or other stretching routines improve your flexibility and balance.
 They are a great supplement to your other activities and are especially good as the pregnancy progresses and other workouts might be harder to do.